Jeansen/cdmn/README.md

 ![](https://rawgit.com/Jeansen/assets/master/videos/screencast.gif)

 In the above example I start `test-ng` to simulate the utilization of one logical CPU core.
+If you watch the CPU gauges, you will notice, that only one bar rizes to the maximum and becomes red.

-Because the space is to small I switch from overlay mode to fixed mode.
-I hide and show labels.
-Next I display the side bar, navigate through some tabs, resize it and finally hide the side bar again.
-Then I hide the gauges completely, bring back overlay mode and ultimately switch back to fixed mode.
+Because the space is to small I switch from overlay mode to fixed mode which puts the gauges on its on row.
+I then hide and show labels.

+Next I display the side bar, navigate through some tabs, expand and shrink the sidebar and finally hide it again.
+Then I hide the gauges completely, bring them back in overlay mode and ultimately switch back to fixed mode again.

 The keysyms for this are defined in [Default keysyms](#default-keysyms).
 Of course you can overwrite them to your liking!

 # Curious?
 Run the demo!